Tame China inflation takes pressure off policymakers

 "On monetary policy, we can only say that there is a little more room for further policy easing," said Zhou Hao, an economist at ANZ Bank in Shanghai.

-"Exports have showed signs of stabilization, but the economy still needs some policy loosening."
+"Exports have showed signs of stabilisation, but the economy still needs some policy loosening."

 One tool at the new administration's disposal could be a calibrated relaxation of property curbs, already sought by local governments reliant on land sales for revenue.
 Real estate directly affects about 40 different business sectors in China and credit curbs designed to deter speculation has put an extra brake on the economy.